 Oliver Ralph is the Insurance Correspondent at the Financial Times.
 Prior to this Mr Ralph was Deputy Head of Lex since 2014, specialising in banking, finance and consumer.
 He has also been a Lex writer and, prior to this, the FT UK Companies Editor.
 He joined the Financial Times in 2009, having worked at Investors Chronicle from 2000 to 2009 and Euromoney from 1998 to 2000.
 He graduated from the University of Edinburgh in 1996.

-Alistair Gray is US Financial Correspondent at the Financial Times (FT) in New York.
-Previously, he served as Insurance Correspondent based in London.
-He joined the financial services team after three years as a reporter on the companies desk.
-Before that he covered markets in London and New York.
+Alistair Gray is US consumer correspondent at the Financial Times (FT) in New York.
+Previously he was US financial correspondent based in New York, insurance correspondent based in London, and a UK companies reporter.
 Mr Gray joined the FT as a graduate trainee in 2007.

 Agenda - 11th Apr